-newspapers informing the public of the time and location of the hearing at least 30 days in advance.
-If the service plan is approved by the Board of Directors, the next step is for staff to begin the work necessary to successfully implement the new service.
+For any service plan that includes a change classified as a major newspapers informing the public of the time and location of service change, both the service plan and the equity analysis the hearing at least 30 days in advance.
+If the service plan is need to be approved by the Cherriots Board of Directors.
+If any approved by the Board of Directors, the next step is for staff to of those major service changes result in a decrease in service, begin the work necessary to successfully implement the new